O-Hahn/node-red-contrib-camerapi/README.md

 ### TakePhoto

 This node is to take a photo in a given format directly from the Raspberry Pi Camera.
-The image of the photo is stored into the file-system and msg.payload will give you the path and the filename including extention
+The image of the photo is stored into the file-system and msg.payload will give you the path and the filename including extension to the photo.

+### DetectFaces
-If you choose the Face-Detection mode - you will also get in msg.facescount the number of detected faces.
+If you choose the Face-Detection - you will also get in msg.facescount the number of detected faces.
 To implement all nodes with only one configuration setting - there is a config node implemented for the GrovePi Board.
 It contains internal values - and has only a name.

 ### DeletePhoto